-In a scheme designed to boost trade, for the 13th year in a row it will be free to park in any District Council pay and display car park after 2pm throughout December.
+In a scheme designed to boost trade, for the 14th year in a row it will be free to park in any District Council pay and display car park after 2pm throughout December.

 The free parking initiative was introduced by the District Council in 2008 to help local residents and businesses during the economic recession.

 Free parking in December comes on top of residents’ parking concessions that allow local people to park free every day of the year up to 11am and after 4pm.
 Free parking permits were issued to all 34,000 households across the Derbyshire Dales back in March.

 It means Dales residents have free parking for 21 hours each day over the festive period, which helps local people and local traders.